How to Obtain a Startup Visa for Japan

 How can I get a Japan startup visa?

-Although the requirements for the startup visa aren’t as rigorous as a business manager visa or HSP visa, the application process is still quite rigorous.
+Although the requirements for a startup visa aren’t as rigorous as those for a business manager or HSP visa, the application process is still quite rigorous.

 Typically, applicants are only allowed to apply from overseas, although some municipalities will consider applicants already in Japan.
-From overseas, you’ll need an administrative scrivener known as a gyouseijoshi (行政書士) to submit all of the paperwork on your behalf.
+If you apply from overseas, you’ll need an administrative scrivener known as a gyouseijoshi (行政書士) to submit all of the paperwork on your behalf.

 Obviously, the required paperwork can vary between municipalities, but in general, applicants should prepare some common documents across Japan’s approved startup zones.